jlj77/yarn-docu/CONTRIBUTING.md

 - Spread the word; or
 - Donate!

-Just to name a few ideas; if you have others, feel free to reach out on one of our pods, or in our IRC channel on Freenode.
+Just to name a few ideas; if you have others, feel free to reach out on one of our pods, or in **our IRC channel on Freenode**.

 ## Bugs